-NRAO has the following policy on the extent to which an observing team has exclusive use of the raw data obtained as part of their VLA observations:
+The actual observing data can be requested by sending e-mail to the data analysts at analysts@nrao.edu.
+Note that the NRAO has the following policy on the extent to which an individual or team has exclusive use of the raw data obtained as part of their VLA observations:

 Eighteen months after the end of a VLA observation the raw (uncalibrated visibility) data will be made available to other users on request.
-Miller Goss or Barry Clark must first be notified.
+Jim Ulvestad or Barry Clark must first be notified.
 The end of an observation is defined to be after the last VLA configuration requested, either in the original proposal or in a direct extension of the proposal.
 VLA correlator data taken for VLBI observations are immediately available to all.